Database Audit Logging

 Step 2.
 Configure Amazon S3 access

-4. Record the TiDB Cloud Account ID and the External ID for later use.
+4. In the Enable Database Audit Logging dialog, locate the AWS IAM Policy Settings section, and record TiDB Cloud Account ID and TiDB Cloud External ID for later use.

 2. In the AWS Management Console, go to IAM > Access Management > Policies, and then check whether there is a storage bucket policy with the s3:PutObject write-only permission.